Quick Facts About Educational Leadership in North Carolina

 Educational Leadership Conferences

-- NCASA Conference on Educational Leadership: This popular two-day conference for school administrators is held in March.
+- NCASA Conference on Educational Leadership: This popular three-day conference for school administrators is held in March.
 NCASA also organizes a School Law & Policy Symposium featuring education attorneys and policy experts.

 - NCASBO Annual Conference: This four-day event for school business officials usually occurs in February.